lindseyrapp/cse15l-lab-reports/LabReport3.md

 <br/>

 Here, we are searching by type.
-I used the command to search for directories by their type (-type d) with two different paths.
-It returns directories that are in the provided path.
+I used the find command to search for directories by using their type (-type d) with two different paths.
+It returns directories that are in the provided paths.
+This is useful when trying to find and list all elements of specified types in repositories (for example: only files, only directories, etc.).
+You can use this command for other types as well, such as files: type f.
+The reason I am not showing this is that the list of files returned is extremely long, so I provided two examples with type d instead.
 (Found through ChatGPT, with prompt stated above)

 <br/>